GoogleCloudPlatform/cloud-foundation-fabric/modules/dataplex-autodq/README.md

       sql_expression: COUNT(*) > 0
 ```

-If your input YAML uses camelCase instead of snake_case which is expected by the module, you can use the following code to convert the input YAML into the expected format.
-This should also produce the same DataScan configuration as the previous examples.
+While the module only accepts input in snake_case, the YAML file provided to the `data_quality_spec_file` variable can use either camelCase or snake_case.
+This example below should also produce the same DataScan configuration as the previous examples.

 ```hcl
 module "dataplex-autodq" {